grassrootseconomics/cel2-node/README.md

 - This step assumes the setup is done on an Ubuntu/Debian based distro

-### Alfajores
+### Celo Sepolia

-Commented out values are for Alfajores.
+Commented out values are for Celo Sepolia.
 By default, all configs are for mainnet.

 After setting up the server: